vivesweb/img2img/README.md

  *example.php* -> **example file**

+ *source_example_psd.psd, source_example_pdf.pdf, source_example.jpg* are original images to use to reproduce test

+ *img2img_resultxxx.xxx* are examples of the result that you can see at exemple.php

   # INSTALLATION:
  A lot of easy :smiley:.
 It is written in PURE PHP.
 Only need to include the files.
 Tested on basic PHP installation